arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Write two functions, one Referentially Transparent and the other one Referentially Opaque.
 Discuss.
 * Whats the Stack and what's the Heap?
 What's a Stack Overflow?
 * Why is it important that in a language functions are first class citizens?
-* Some languages, expecially the ones that promote a Functional approach, allow a technique called Pattern Matching.
+* Some languages, especially the ones that promote a Functional approach, allow a technique called Pattern Matching.
 Do you know it?
 How is Pattern Matching different from Switch clauses?
 * Why do some languages have no exceptions by design?
 What are the pros and cons?
 * If `Cat` is an `Animal`, is `TakeCare<Cat>` a `TakeCare<Animal>`?
 * Why in Java, C# and many other languages constructors are not part of the interface?